19 Incredible Starlink Statistics & Facts

 On February 27th, 2023, Starlink deployed a total of 21 Gen2 (or V2) Mini satellites, representing the next and upgraded version of its V1 and V1.5 satellites.

-They represent the smaller version of the actual Gen2 satellites mentioned above.
 But don’t be fooled by their name: Gen2 Minis weigh 2.5x as much as V1.5 sats and boast 4x the total bandwidth (20 Gbps vs. 80 Gbps).

 The even bigger Gen2 satellites are going to be transported on top of Starship – SpaceX’s rocket that will hopefully take us to Mars (but first has to launch).